 - Pet products

 - Thrift clothes

 - Virtual assistant

 - Online recruiter

 1. Dropshipping business

 Dropshipping is one of the best at-home business opportunities there is.
 Dropshipping is a business model that lets you buy products directly from a supplier or manufacturer and ship them to your customers.

 Compared to other ecommerce business opportunities, dropshipping is low cost to start.
 You don’t have to worry about carrying inventory or buying products in bulk.
 You don’t even have to worry about shipping products, because your supplier handles that for you.

-Since you don’t have to buy the items you sell, you can offer a variety of different products, such as beauty, keto, fashion, home, ice cream, wholesale, and more—dropshipping business opportunities are near endless.
+Since you don’t have to buy the items you sell, you can offer a variety of different products.
+Dropshipping business opportunities are near endless.
 If a supplier stocks a product, you can list it on your online store at no additional cost.

 Whether you’re an artist, designer, or ecommerce brand, print on demand is a great potential business opportunity for online clothing retailers.
 Printing on demand involves working with a supplier to customize white-label products, such as tote bags or t-shirts, with your own designs.